Freida Pinto: 2011–2018

 After 2011, Pinto had no new film releases for two years.
 In 2013, she appeared in the music video for Bruno Mars' single "Gorilla".
 She was criticised by the Indian media for appearing in the video; The Times of India and Hindustan Times dismissed it as little more than "dirty dancing".
 In the same year, Pinto was also one of the narrators in the documentary film Girl Rising, produced for the campaign of the same name which promotes access to education for girls all over the world.

 Pinto's first cinematic appearance in two years was in the biographical drama Desert Dancer (2014), which was about the life of Iranian choreographer Afshin Ghaffarian.
 She played the heroin-addicted Elaheh, the love interest of the lead character played by Reece Ritchie.
 The role required her to do dance training consisting of eight hours of rehearsals a day for 14 weeks.
 She also attended a few sessions at rehabilitation centres in the United States to prepare for her role.
 It received largely negative reviews, although Andy Webster of The New York Times noted that "Pinto, even with an unfocused and underwritten role, is captivating".

 Pinto's first film of 2015 was Terrence Malick's Knight of Cups, which featured an ensemble cast including Christian Bale, Cate Blanchett, Natalie Portman, and Antonio Banderas.
 She played Helen, a model with whom Bale embarks on a "dalliance".
 She talked about acting without a script: "It is definitely a bit nerve-racking on the first day because you don't know where you are going to go.
 But once you figure that out, then it doesn't really matter.
 It is actually very relaxing.
 It is fun and liberating.
 It is an experience that I completely embrace".
-Premiering at the competition section of the 65th Berlin International Film Festival, the film received average to mixed reviews from critics.
-The film was released in the United States in March 2016.
 She was among the 100 narrators of Unity (2015), a documentary that explores the relationships between Earth's species.
 Her third release of that year was the Colombian action film Blunt Force Trauma, in which she starred opposite Ryan Kwanten and Mickey Rourke as a woman looking for her brother's murderer.
-John DeFore of The Hollywood Reporter criticised the film, stating that it "takes itself much more seriously than viewers will."
 In 2015, Pinto worked on Andy Serkis' Mowgli: Legend of the Jungle, a motion capture adventure fantasy film based on Rudyard Kipling's The Jungle Book.
 She portrays Mowgli's adoptive mother, Messua, in the film.

+2019–present

+In November 2020 Netflix released the film Hillbilly Elegy in which Pinto played the role of Usha Chilukuri Vance, wife of Vice President JD Vance.
 In January 2021, it was announced that Pinto was to play the lead in a biopic of the SOE agent Noor Inayat Khan, based on the book Spy Princess: The Life of Noor Inayat Khan by Shrabani Basu.
 More recently, she and her Freebird Films company inked a first look TV deal at Entertainment One.